New Hampshire Roads - I-93

-Two SB exits on the south side of Manchester, showing off an unusual way to sign NH 28A (no standalone shield would have the A at the bottom, or at least I believe not) and a cool older diagrammatic.
+Two SB exits on the south side of Manchester, showing off NH's unusual way of signing lettered routes, older white shields, and cool old diagrammatics.
 NH 101 WB goes from being multiplexed with I-93 SB to being with I-293 NB - but the roadways are actually pretty much E-W along the multiplexes.

 NB at the same spot.

 The shield distinguishes I-93 mileposts from those of NH 101 along the plex, though all I-93 mileposts have shields.

 On I-93 NB - the merge is with I-293 NB.
 Unusual sign.

 NB and SB on the three-lane stretch of I-93 between I-89 and I-293.
 Perfect place to put a toll, since I-293/US 3 and I-89 are the other two N-S freeways in New Hampshire, so all freeway traffic is together right here.
 As you can see, the NB signage is older (note the "3-A" versus "3A").

 The southern beginning of I-89, a little north of Manchester and just after a toll (which is avoided by a few clever back roads).
 Actually, I-89 begins just to the east at NH 3A, served by other I-93 exits.
 The configuration of the 89/93 interchange is a half-cloverleaf, allowing all movements to and from I-89 but none to or from NH 3A.
 There is a fairly long C-D road on the NB side to handle the half-clo conflict, which is where the second photo is.

 The (NB) beginning looked even better in 1980, especially when taken by Michael Summa.
 State-name shields were all the rage then.